-Below you will find all the latest changes being introduced with AR3S (formerly known as ARES) 188.8.131.52.
-It was published on November 24, 2020 and is now available on Microsoft Store.
+Below you will find all the latest changes being introduced with AR3S Basic (formerly known as ARES Basic) 18.104.22.168.
+It was published in November 2020.
 This release is focused on feedback we’ve received from users via our Feedback and Support Portals as well as our product roadmap.

 NEW – Content Creation - Set, Save and Recall of measurement lines

 As part of our mission we continuously aim to improving AR3S.
 And bugs are no exceptions.
 Based on feedback from users, partners and internal developers the following bugs have been squashed.